-- Points will be based on awards within the Local Government Boundary (LGB). - If proposing a development in an incorporated area, the Local Government boundary must be of a Municipality incorporated on or before January 1, 2018 for the 2024 Round, and January 1, 2019 for the 2025 Round.
+- Points will be based on awards within the Local Government Boundary (LGB). - If proposing a development in an incorporated area, the Local Government boundary must be of a Municipality incorporated on or before January 1, 20202018 for the 20262024 Competitive Round, and January 1, 20212019 for the 20272025 Round.

 Lookback Period 15 Years

-Number of awards No awards within the LGB Only 1 award within LGB, which was received prior to January 1, 2018
+Number of awards No awards within the LGB Only 1 award within LGB, which was received prior to January 1, 2020 for 2026 Competitive Round 2018 or January 1, 2021 for 2027 Competitive Round

 Points 5 4

-B. Metro Pool: Recent Awards within a Mile - Up to 3 Points

-This subsection is for Metro Pool Applications only.

-- Points will be based on: - \circ $\;$ awards within a one-mile radius of the Application site - whether the site is within a one-mile radius of a transit hub as defined in (Scoring) Community Transportation Options
+- B. Metro Pool: Recent Awards within a Mile Up to 3 Points This subsection is for Metro Pool Applications only. - Points will be based on: - o awards within a one-mile radius of the Application site - whether the site is within a one-mile radius of a transit hub as defined in (Scoring) Community Transportation Options

+Points

-Points No awards within one-mile radius No awards within one-mile radius of site and site is within one-mile radius of transit hub Lookback Period 6 years 4 years 3 years 2 years Points 3 2 3 2
+No awards within one-mile radius No awards within one-mile radius of site and site is within one-mile radius of transit hub Lookback Period 6 years 4 years 3 years 2 years Points 3 2 3 2